Future skills survey report

 The report provides detailed information on the following:

-Of particular note, the survey found that jobs related to data and technology are expected to be a crucial focus for businesses over the next three years.
+The survey found that jobs related to data and technology are expected to be a crucial focus for businesses over the next three years.